Permanent Health Insurance

 However, if you’re enrolled in a workplace Group Income Protection scheme paid for by your employer, or you opt for Executive Income Protection, the answer is slightly different.

-While it’s still not usually a P11D / benefit in kind for employees, so you won’t have to pay any additional tax as a result of having cover, you do have to pay tax on the benefit.
+You won’t have to pay any additional tax as a result of having cover, but you do have to pay tax on the benefit.

-When the insurer pays out, it firstly pays the benefit into the company.
-It’s the company’s job to distribute it from there as it would normally remunerate its employees, such as via PAYE.
+When the insurer pays out, it first pays the benefit to the company.
+It’s the company’s responsibility to distribute it from there, as it would normally remunerate its employees, such as via PAYE.
 It’s at this point HMRC deducts the appropriate taxes from the benefit.

 • What's The Difference Between Permanent Health Cover And Critical Illness Cover?